gaupoit/confluence-content-helper/README.md

 # Confluence-content-helper

-This is a cool tool to download confluence's content and parse them to markdown files and storing them to structure like in Confluence's page.
+This is a cool tool to download confluence's content, parse them to markdown files and store them to structure like in Confluence's page.

 ## Getting Started
 *  Install confluence-content-helper via npm: